loop023/wtiberium/trunk/Docs/readme.txt

 	Added a cure entitie,
 	Sepperated the server and client files,
 	Better spawn heights for the entities,
+	Added WTiberium_DynamicLightsSize,
+	Better dynamic lights calculation,
+	The Devider is now a NW value,
+	GCombat will no longer destroy tiberium entities,
+	The SWeps are now working as they should,
+	Added a sonic cluster warhead,

 	1.13 :
 	Tiberium will no longer spawn so close to another tiberium entity,